sheataru/sheataru/README.md

 hi, i’m shea

-i’m interested in making fun projects to develop my experience and portfolio i'm learning backend c# and html pronouns - any/all
+i’m interested in making fun projects to develop my experience and portfolio

+i'm learning C, js and html

+pronouns - any/all